Teamwork Made Everything Awesome During Making of ‘The LEGO® Movie™ 4D A New Adventure’ Print

 The challenge was how to follow a blockbuster film that charmed fans all over the globe with a critically acclaimed mix of humor, heart, action and adventure.

-For Rob Schrab, who directed and co-wrote the attraction and is set to make his feature film directorial debut on "The LEGO® Movie™ Sequel" for Warner Bros., the attraction represented an opportunity to explore the movie's sprawling LEGO® universe in a new yet familiar way.
+For Rob Schrab, who directed and co-wrote the short film, the attraction represented an opportunity to explore the movie's sprawling LEGO® universe in a new yet familiar way.

 "This is the story of our gang letting off some steam between films," he said.
 "The humor and tone is very similar to 'The LEGO® Movie™.' "